 Application season is in full swing and will be getting busier for any student applying for study abroad graduate programs in the US, Canada, the UK, and many other European countries.
-The deadlines start in December and go on to Feb/March 2022.
-Here is a quick guide on how to shortlist universities for MS for Fall 2022.
+The deadlines start in December and go on to Feb/March 2023.
+Here is a quick guide on how to shortlist universities for MS in USA for Fall 2023.

 As hundreds of thousands of students across the world embark on the application process, most of them, especially anyone who may not have sufficient guidance or know which colleges to apply to struggle with how do I shortlist my college list.

 Additionally, the test-optional policies for certain universities have made the university shortlisting process much trickier.
-Around 28% of US universities, which didn’t require GRE for Fall 2021, have made GRE mandatory for Fall 2022,
+A significant majority of US universities, which didn’t require GRE for Fall 2022, have made GRE mandatory for Fall 2023.

 How much weightage to give to GPA and GRE while university shortlisting for MS?